 The validity of import licenses for a certain group of food products considered essential, defined by the government, is valid for six-month to one-year periods.
-The products that will benefit from an extended import license are milk and cream, cheese, sorghum, soybean oil, palm oil, and coconut oil.
-Import licenses are valid for six months to a year, for certain products.
+Products that will benefit from an "extended import license" are milk and cream, cheese, sorghum, soybean oil, palm oil, and coconut oil.
+Import licenses are valid for three to four months, for non-essential products.

 The basic guidelines are:

--Import licenses are valid for four, six or twelve month periods, and can only be renewed if, on expiry, they have not been used for reasons outside the importer's control.

--When applying for a license, local importers are required to submit a monthly list of imports actually realized, indicating volume and value, together with the invoice of the most recent import, also indicating the volume and value of the merchandise in question.

--The importer must indicate the amount of the allocated quota that remains unused.

--Local importers are required to obtain a "certificate of non-domestically produced food product" and a "certificate of not-sufficient domestically produced food product" from the MC, in order to obtain import licenses.
+- Import licenses are valid for four, six or twelve month periods, and can only be renewed if, on expiry, they have not been used for reasons outside the importer's control. - When applying for a license, local importers are required to submit a monthly list of imports actually realized, indicating volume and value, together with the invoice of the most recent import, also indicating the volume and value of the merchandise in question. - The importer must indicate the amount of the allocated quota that remains unused. - Local importers are required to obtain a "certificate of non-domestically produced food product" (Certificado de NO-Producción) and a "certificate of not-sufficient domestically produced food product" (Certificado de Insuficiencia) from the MINCOMERCIO, in order to obtain import licenses.

-U.S. exporters must consider the long time frames between the process of obtaining an import license, and the final shipment of the product.
-The process of obtaining an import license is involved and takes a considerable amount of time and resources from the local importer.
-MINAL has a special office, called the taquilla unica" to process import licenses as well as "certificate of non domestically produced food product."
-For more information, please see GAIN reporting from 2008 and 2009.

-Table 1.
-List of products that are subject to import licenses
+• •

 Yellow corn Sorghum

 Soya beans Palm nuts and kernels

 Soya bean oil Other oils

 Palm oil Sunflower seed oil

 Coconut oil Other vegetable fats and oils

 Soya bean cake Animal and vegetable fats

 Degras, yellow grease Milk and cream, not concentrated

-Milk in powder, not exceeding 1.5 percent fat Whole milk 26 percent
+Milk in powder, not exceeding 1.5% fat Whole milk 26%

-Cheese Sugar Cane
+Cheese